orbitalchicken/Roadmap/Triaged.md

 	cinnamon: Tapping showed as being enabled in control panel.
 Ran dconf-editor and found that tap-to-click wasn’t checked, once I checked it I was able to tap again.
 	system: Mint Splash screen is not appearing, and seems to be defaulting to the Ubuntu 13.10 splash screen.
 	cinnamon: Icons keep disappearing from desktop especially when I log out then log in!!
+	mate: nm-applet crashed, stopped working
+	I’ve installed LM16 Cinnamon twice now on 2 separate machines and both times the Icon “LM” picture disappears where the Menu button is… (probably due to existing /home configuration)
+	After all upgrades from Mint 15 to 16, Mate doesn’t work.
+There is a message in the window, something like: Missing row “Exec” in file mate-session. installed driver for my nvidia 210 using mintdrivers - looking at system info it looks like it made it i can go into admin/nvidia x server settings and it shows BUT if i click it nothing happens ( doesn’t launch the nvidia control panel) - i use system monitor and shows processor activity for just a sec then flat lines

 Upstream
 --------